Unique gravitational wave signatures of GLPV scalar-tensor theories: Effective Model

 where $z_\zeta$, $z_\gamma$, $c_s$, $c_T$ and $C(\tau)$ are arbitrary functions of time.
 The above ansatz covers any model within GLPV up to leading order in derivatives at cubic order.
 As before, we assume that the background is effectively equivalent to that given by a radiation fluid, and so $a \propto \tau$.
 At the linear level, we take a perturbative ansatz for the free functions for simplicity, that is

 where $c_r^2 =1/3$.
 We also require that at late times GR is recovered.
 Therefore, we impose that $\delta z_\zeta(\tau \rightarrow \infty) =0$ and similarly for the other variables.
 In this section, we consider that the perturbations to the GR solution are small, i.e. $\delta z_\zeta \ll 1$.
-In the App.~\ref{sec:Time_dependent_z_zeta} we consider the general case $\delta z_\zeta \gg 1$ and demonstrate that it is possible to mimic the $k^5$ slope by tuning the time dependence of $\delta z_\zeta$ even if the cubic interaction is the same as GR.
-Nevertheless, let us emphasize that in order to reproduce the $k^5$ one needs a very specific, rapidly varying function for $z_\zeta(\tau)$.
+In the appendix \ref{sec:Time_dependent_z_zeta} we consider the general case $\delta z_\zeta \gg 1$ and demonstrate that it is possible to mimic the $k^5$ slope by tuning the time-dependence of $\delta z_\zeta$ even if the cubic interaction is the same as GR.
+Nevertheless, let us emphasize that in order to reproduce the $k^5$ one needs a very specific, rapidly varing function for $z_\zeta(\tau)$.
 In contrast, the $k^5$ scaling is a general prediction of GLPV.